IS THERE LIFE AFTER DAI?

 The “World” section on our homepage publishes announcements, calls, campaigns, news and invitations, anything that can be of revelance to people within our extended family as well as in our wider networks.
 Please send your prepared announcements (meaning that visual + text always have to be send in as separate entities) to: WORLD@dutchartinstitute.eu

-Find out more about DAI alumni in PhD and other post-graduate and third cycle research and fellowship programs.
+Find out about DAI-alumni in post-graduate, PhD and other third-cycle research and fellowship programs.

 DAI FRIENDS & ALUMNI GRANT